 This Corporate Plan sets out the City Council's proposals for ensuring a fairer and more equal city.
-It is about making a difference in difficult times and we welcome your views on it.
+It is about making a difference in difficult times.

-Bob Price Peter Sloman

-Leader Oxford City Council

-Chief Executive Oxford City Council.
+Bob Price Leader Oxford City Council Peter Sloman Chief Executive Oxford City Council.